CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-7.md

     ![Picture1](../media/vscode1.jpg)

+     >**Note**: Make sure you are not opening the visual studio code which is already open.
+Open a new one from desktop.

 1. To verify the **GitHub Copilot Chat extension**, the following steps are to be performed within Visual Studio Code:
     - Click on the **Extensions (1)** icon in the activity bar present on the left side of the Visual Studio Code Window.
     - In the **"Search Extensions in Marketplace"** search box, type and search for the **GitHub Copilot Chat (2)** extension.